lucasluqui/KnightLauncher/README.md

 -----

 ## Features
-* Install and uninstall game mods in an easy and noob friendly way without worrying about game updates.
+* Install and uninstall game mods in an easy and noob-friendly way without worrying about game updates.
 * Jump into several editors such as a model viewer and scene editor to create custom user-generated content.
 * Automatically patch your game to use a 64-bit Java VM and heavily improve your performance.
-* Reinstall your game without having to re-download anything, not a single file!
+* Re-install and verify your game files with ease.
-* Intuitive and user friendly GUI for configuring advanced settings including Extra.txt.
+* Intuitive and user-friendly UI for configuring advanced Java VM settings.
-* Discord RPC integration that shows exactly what you're up to in game.
+* Discord integration that shows your current game activity on your Discord status.
+This feature is only available on Windows.
-* Easily launch alt accounts with lesser resources assigned avoiding losing performance on your main instance.
+* Launch alt accounts with lesser resources assigned to them avoiding losing performance on your main instance.
-* Ability to switch between official and third party servers.
+* Future-proofed to support third party servers.
+Third party server support __**will not**__ be enabled while Grey Havens' Official servers are still online, unless explicitly permitted by their respective right owners and/or law.

 ## Downloading & Installing